jgoerzen/docker-dosemu/README.md

-# qemu for Docker Server
+# DOSEMU for Docker Server

 This image can be used standalone, or as a base for other images.
+It provides a nice DOS environment using DOSEMU (similar to DOSBox or VirtualBox).

-It provides a qemu environment and a VNC console for it, running on port 5901.
+It also provides a qemu environment and a VNC console for it, running on port 5901.
 This can be used for various guest OSs.
-If you are interested in running DOS as a guest OS, I have a nice image for you at [jgoerzen/qemu-dos](https://github.com/jgoerzen/docker-qemu-dos).

 # Install and run

 You can install with:

-    docker pull jgoerzen/qemu
+    docker pull jgoerzen/dosemu

 And run with:

-    docker run -d -p 5901:5901 --name myqemu jgoerzen/qemu
+    docker run -d -p 5901:5901 --name mydosemu jgoerzen/dosemu

 This image uses supervisor; please see the supervisor/ directory for examples.
 Adding your own processes is very simple.
+The supervisor support is provided by [jgoerzen/supervisor](https://github.com/jgoerzen/docker-supervisor).

 # Environment variable